TONY ANGELL | BIRD DAY | ADVANCE PREVIEW

 Book Signings, Saturdays, September 16 & 23, 2 pm

-Co-authored with ornithologist Mark E. Hauber, Tony Angell’s forthcoming book, Bird Day: A Story of 24 Hours and 24 Avian Lives, depicts the daily habits of birds from around the globe.
+Co-authored with ornithologist Mark E. Hauber, Tony Angell’s book, Bird Day: A Story of 24 Hours and 24 Avian Lives, depicts the daily habits of birds from around the globe.
 Spanning the course of 24 hours, each hour corresponding to a single bird species, Angell’s ink and clayboard illustrations depict how these birds spend their day.
-Published by University of Chicago Press, Bird Day is available for pre-order for $18.
+Published by University of Chicago Press, Bird Day is available to order for $18.

 Tony Angell’s passion for nature is not a new one.
 Beginning in childhood through close observation of wildlife, often the wild creatures he rescued and rehabilitated himself, his innate artistic talent strengthened without the need for formal artistic training.
 Angell’s paintings, drawings, and sculptures capture the characteristics and gestures of his subjects, beautifully communicating moments he has witnessed in the wild.
 Telling the stories of the animals who inspire his work, Angell continues to expand our appreciation of the uniqueness and personalities each living thing exudes.